0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/proof/api/prove.md

             circuitData, publicKey, queryParam));
   }
 ```
-The `prove()` function generates an `JWZProof` that fulfills the proof query parameters with a valid identity and claims.
-It returns an zk proof as a `JWZProof`.
+The `prove()` function generates a `JWZProof` that fulfills the proof query parameters with a valid identity and claims.
+This proof is shared by an Integrator with a Verifier.
+The `prove()` returns a `JWZProof` object so that the Integrator is able to verify the requested information (requested from Identity) with the Verifier.

-**Note**: `async` keyword in the code above indicates that the function is asynchronous, i.e.it might need to wait for an external computation to finish before it can show the result.
-For this reason, the `async` is used with `future` to make sure that the result will be executed eventually.

-The role of `prove()` is to generate an `JWZProof` for an Integrator to be shared with the Verifier.

-Hence `prove()` generates a zk proof and returns the `JWZProof` object to the integrator to be able to verify requester info from the identity with the verifier using zero-knowledge.